 With leaf props, it can be a little more unclear whether the baby plant is ready to be treated as an adult succulent.
 They can grow quite slowly at first and it might take a few months for the propagation to start looking like a grown-up succulent.
 To be safe, you could consider 6 months unless you’re noticing lots of growth and/or legginess.

 As you’ve hopefully concluded from the above, succulent propagation is super easy, fun and a great way to expand your collection.
-There is a way to propagate every succulent species and all you need is a pot, soil, and some patience.
+There is a way to propagate every succulent species and all you need is the best succulent pot, the best potting soil, and some patience.
+Some of you might also want some rooting hormones or a spoonful of raw, organic honey to boost root growth.

 Have you tried propagating your succulents or taking cuttings from a friend or family member’s collection?